 The old landmarks of the city such as Notre-Dame-de-la-Garde Basilica offer great sights as well.
 Ideally located on the highest point of the city, the view is breath-taking: 360° on the town and the Frioul Islands.
 A walking tour of the scenic Panier district (on the right side of the Old Port when looking at the sea) is also really charming if you want to wander around, taste some delicious navettes (orange blossom biscuits) or buy some traditional Marseille soap.

-Underwater wonders of the protected area of Marseille’s creeks
+Underwater wonders of the National Park of Calanques

 Marseille is also an amazing scuba diving destination.
 Not really known outside of France as the few foreign scuba divers coming to France are usually keener on going to Corsica or French Riviera (Saint-Tropez, Cavalaire or Port-Cros) but this is the secret shared between French scuba divers: Marseille is the place to be and to dive.

 Even if the water temperature can be cooler than on the French Riviera due to the currents going in the direction of Marseille, the best period for scuba diving is from June to October with a water temperature of 14°C at the beginning of the season to 24°C in the middle of the summer.
 Then a 7mm full suit with a hood is a suitable choice.
 But it seems the cooler, the better.
 I once got some extraordinary 26°C, but the visibility was low.
 When the water is around 18°C, you can get some excellent conditions with visibility up to 25m!